-Setting Equipmet
+Setting Equipment

-Do not install the furnace on its front or its back.
+Do not install the furnace on its front, back or in the horizontal position.
+See FIGURE 12.
 Do not connect the return air ducts to the back of the furnace.
 Doing so will adversely affect the operation of the safety control devices, which could result in personal injury or death.